 That's it.
 It's really not too hard at all, and spending a little effort to make your home feel as bright and airy as possible will undoubtedly pay off in how good it makes you feel day after day.
 It's time to lighten up and bring more positive energy into your life, isn't it?

-Now check out these inspiring white rooms...click photos for sources.
+Now check out these inspiring white rooms and get even more excited for a weekend of white painting...click photos for sources.